saphanaacademy/Spatial/ESRI_S4HANA/exercises/sdiConfig.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/sapcar1.jpg">

-* Now double-click on your sapcar.sar file.
+* Now double-click on your DPA "installer" .sar file.
 You should see a new sapcar_out folder and the extracted contents inside.
 You may have to double-click on the file once more for this to happen.

 * In the "HANA_DP_AGENT" folder the .exe that you need to run is the hdbsetup file.